techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS ASSIGNMENTS/WEEK 02/2 Cron Jobs/opdracht.md

 Next, we'll set up a cron job to run this script weekly.
 To do this, follow these steps:

-Open  crontab file for editing by running:
+-Open  crontab file for editing by running:

 ```
 crontab -e
 ```

-Add the following line to the crontab file to schedule the script to run weekly:
+-Add the following line to the crontab file to schedule the script to run weekly:

 ```
 0 0 * * 0 /path/to/disk_space_logger.sh